 The Renewal Component will be a 3-day reconvening that will give participants the chance not only to reflect upon their growth and development, but also to assess their progress, reconnect with their colleagues, and receive more skill-building, small-group, and action planning sessions.

 NOTE: Participants must commit to all 3 parts in order to be accepted into the program.
-They also do not have to work in an Asian or Pacific Islander organization.
+They also do not have to work at an Asian or Pacific Islander organization.

 Fee A: $499,999 or less - $500